LarsBehrenberg/testing-copy/content/posts/start-of-impressionism.md

       The newly connected suburb of Montmarte was a favourite among artists.
 They gathered in the cafes and brasseries that huddled together in the still largely rural district, chatting and socialising.
 This was the setting in which the strong social bonds that allowed the impressionists to support each other developed.

       This is not to say that all the impressionists lived a hand-to-mouth Bohemian existence.
 This was certainly the lot of Monet, Pissarro and Renoir.
-But Cezanne, Degas and Manet had family money behind them--and Manet often doled it out to others in the group when times got tough.
+But Cezanne, Degas and Manet had family money behind them—and Manet often doled it out to others in the group when times got tough.
     buttonToggle: true
+    sideGalleryImages:
+      - imageUrl: /assets/edouard_willmann_paris_1860.jpg
+        imageTitle: Notre-Dame on Ile de la Cite in the centre of Paris in 1860
+      - imageUrl: /assets/1920px-georges-eugène_haussmann_-_bnf_gallica.jpg
+        imageTitle: Baron Haussmann, the Prefect of Paris, was responsible for re-modelling the city into one of grand boulevards and open spaces
+      - imageUrl: /assets/camille-pissarro-avenue-de-opera-paris.jpg
+        imageTitle: Camille Pissarro's late work of the Avenue de l'Opera shows the result of Haussmann's efforts
   - textTitle: The role of the École des Beaux-Arts
     text: >-
       ### In the 1860s, the École des Beaux-Arts, part of the Institut de
       France, was responsible for dictating how art should be made and what kind of subjects were to be painted.

       Art students received solely academic, classical training and were expected to focus on traditional subjects, as well as learning meticulous anatomy drawing.
 This particular branch of their training was achieved through the careful study of human corpses, lent by the Medical School.

+      #### Rigidity

       In this rigid and exacting setting, paintings were limited to a very narrow range of subject matter.
 The Paris Salon gave pride of place to artworks depicting historical scenes, mythology, or moral lessons taken from the bible.
 Similarly, images capturing moments from great literature like Shakespeare, Byron or Sir Walter Scott were also permitted, as well as works demonstrating the glory and valour of the French nation.

+      #### Salon favourites

       Some of the most popular artists, all Salon favourites, were [Jean-Auguste-Dominique Ingres](jean-auguste-dominique-ingres-biography), Jean-Louis-Ernest Meissonier, Jean-Léon Gérôme, and Gustave Moreau.
 These painters followed the expectations of the Institut in their themes and even in their style, which was also governed by the École des Beaux-Arts.